AAV13/NLP-Search-Engine/README.md

 --- Hybrid Search Engine Ready ---
 Enter your search query.
 Type 'exit' or 'quit' to end.

-Enter search query: lincold

---- Searching for: 'lincold' ---
-Did you mean: 'lincoln' instead of 'lincold'?
-Performing search with corrected query: 'lincoln' Search completed in 9.9659 seconds.

---- Top 10 Search Results ---

-[p_750184] Score: 0.6860 | Book: THE PAPERS AND WRITINGS OF ABRAHAM LINCOLN
-   Snippet: "His EXCELLENCY A. LINCOLN, President United States:

-[p_750160] Score: 0.6728 | Book: THE PAPERS AND WRITINGS OF ABRAHAM LINCOLN
-   Snippet: "His EXCELLENCY  A. LINCOLN,   President of the United States:
-...

-Enter search query: government

---- Searching for: 'government' ---
-Search completed in 3.6969 seconds.

---- Top 10 Search Results ---

-[p_945523] Score: 0.4510 | Book: SECOND TREATISE OF GOVERNMENT by JOHN LOCKE
-   Snippet: AN ESSAY CONCERNING THE TRUE ORIGINAL, EXTENT AND END OF CIVIL GOVERNMENT ...

 Enter search query: cyberpunk

 --- Searching for: 'cyberpunk' ---